aditya2082/Find_Longitude_Latitude/README.md

 ## Securing the API
 To secure the API, consider implementing authentication and authorization mechanisms provided by Django Rest Framework.
 Consult the DRF documentation for more details.

+## Summurry
+The Django API provides seamless access to latitude and longitude coordinates by inputting a zip code.
+It simplifies location-based operations by offering effortless retrieval of geographic data.
+This API streamline processes that require geographical coordinates, enhancing efficiency in various applications such as mapping, weather forecasting, and location-based services.
+With its integration into Django, developers can easily incorporate this functionality into their projects, reducing the complexity of handling geographic data.
+Overall, it offers a convenient solution for accessing location coordinates based on zip codes within Django applications.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.